Skip to Content

 • Type of Trail: Loop

-Starting at the Cougar Creek Parking lot you’ll walk along the creek until you see a sign for Horseshoe Loop, here you’ll go right and up into the forest.
+This is a great trail for those looking to get away from the crowds, especially during the busy summer months.
+Starting at the Cougar Creek Parking lot, we walked along the creek until we saw a sign for Horseshoe Loop, and from here we went right and up into the forest!

-Horseshoe Loop Trail is a multi-use trail meaning you’ll often see bikers and sometimes even horses here.
-The popularity of the area has created lots of smaller trails which some may find confusing.
-If you stick to the larger more clear path (which is what we did) then you should be just fine.
+The Horseshoe Loop Trail is a multi-use trail, meaning you’ll often see bikers and sometimes even horses here.
+The popularity of the area has created lots of smaller trails, which some may find confusing.
+With that said, we stuck to the larger, more clear path and did just fine.

-You’ll also come across signs along the way to help keep you on the right path.
+We also came across some signs along the way, which helped keep us on the right path!

 Map of the Horseshoe Loop Trail

 Other than a bit of an incline at the beginning, this trail is mainly flat.
-It’s also through the forest, and as such, there aren’t many opportunities for viewpoints.
-It’s a trail for those who want to wander through the forest on a peaceful, less busy trail than some of the other easy hikes in Canmore.
+It’s also through the forest, and as such, there aren’t as many opportunities for viewpoints.

 If you don’t want to walk the entire 5-kilometer loop (3.1 miles), there are opportunities to cut it short by walking down toward the houses and taking the residential streets back to the creek.
 These will be smaller trails off the main trail, but it is easy enough to navigate.